-The hope that "everyone" would take advantage of the Internet to improve their knowledge, skills and literacy, isn't being realized.
-There is no level playing field on the Internet, Fifteen years ago the struggle was to get people in front of an Internet connected machine.
-That was achieved, but very little happened.
-In the last 6 years the struggle was to get "broadband into every home:, and we've pretty much done that too, in New Zealand.
+The hope for a level playing field on the Internet, that "everyone" would take advantage of the Internet to improve their knowledge, skills and literacy, isn't what's happening.
+Fifteen years ago the struggle was to get people in front of an Internet connected machine.
+That achieved, very little happened.
+In the last 6 years the struggle was to get "broadband into every home:, and we've pretty much done that in New Zealand.
 Net result, very little, people still don't use their connections.

 This is not an New Zealand problem.
 Prof. Catherine Middleton in Canada discovered the same thing.
 Don Cameron, working in rural Australia has similar findings.